vaskoGut/Learning/README.md

          1. **SSR** -  Server side rendering. **CSR** - CLient side rendering.
          2. Gatsby.js and Next.js supports both CSR and SSR.
          3. Static Pages are built during build time.
 SSR allow to render a page during run-time.
 You can deal with data  that is fetched when a user visits the page.
+         4. 1 of the most importa benefits oF SSR can be improving performance of your website.
+You can reduce the amount of work the users's browser needs to do.

   ________________________________________________________________________________________________________________________________